 Photo credit: Psyonix

 This Brazilian org has put up strong results in Rainbow Six: Siege, CS:GO, and Apex Legends in 2022.
 FURIA made the playoffs at the Rainbow Six Invitational and PGL Major Antwerp as the top CS:GO team from the Americas.
 In Apex Legends, they put up the most points in the finals of the ALGS Championship, ultimately coming in second.
-Plus, FURIA have qualified for VALORANT Champions, which gives them a chance to make some noise internationally in VALORANT this month.
+Plus, FURIA qualified for VALORANT Champions.

 Rocket League, though, is where they have shined all year.
 FURIA finished top six at both the RLCS Winter and Spring Majors and won the $2 million Gamers8 Rocket League tournament that took place in July.
 They were a semifinalist at the RLCS World Championship.
 It was their best-ever finish at an RLCS event and it included a stunning victory in the quarterfinals over Spring Major champ Moist Esports.

 Photo credit: Carlton Beener / ESL Gaming via ESPAT